Zahner-elektrik/Thales-Remote-Python/README.md

 The measurement methods **EIS**, **IE**, **CV** and **DC sequences** are supported.
 Also constant current or constant voltage can be output and current and voltage can be measured.
 Single frequency impedance measurement is also possible.

-The Python extension will be extended in the future with all functions of the Remote2.
+Additional detailed documentation of the individual commands can be found in the python modules.
+The complete documentation of the individual functions can be found on the [API documentation website](http://zahner.de/documentation/thales_remote/index.html).

 # 🔧 Installation
 ### With integrated development environment